Georgina Hale: Television

 Hale's television career spanned six decades.
 Her first major television appearances were supporting roles in plays filmed for The Wednesday Play, ITV Playhouse and ITV Play of the Week.
 Recurring roles in primetime series followed, first opposite Adam Faith in Budgie (1971) as his wayward wife, and then as Lili Dietrich in the miniseries The Strauss Family (1972).

 In 1973, she starred in A.D.A.M. as a physically disabled woman who develops an unusual relationship with the sentient computer system that controls her home.
 Directed by Michael Lindsay-Hogg, the drama was broadcast as part of the ITV Sunday Night Drama anthology strand.
 In 1975, Hale appeared in two television plays written by Simon Gray, broadcast as part of the BBC series Play for Today.
 These were Plaintiffs and Defendants and Two Sundays.
 In 1978, Hale appeared with Michael Gambon in the BBC Play of the Month adaptation of Anton Chekhov's The Seagull.
-In 1980, Hale portrayed Ruth Ellis, the last woman to be hanged in the UK, in an episode of the drama series Ladykillers.
+In 1980, Hale portrayed Ruth Ellis, the last woman to be hanged in the UK, in an episode of the drama series Lady Killers.

 In 1990, Hale succeeded Elizabeth Estensen in the eponymous role of T-Bag, the villainous, tea-drinking sorceress in a succession of children's adventure series produced by Thames Television.
 Hale played the role in four series and two Christmas specials broadcast between 1990 and 1992.

 In December 1992, Hale appeared in two television plays produced by Simon Curtis, broadcast as part of the anthology series Performance.
 These were Luigi Pirandello's Six Characters in Search of an Author and Terence Rattigan's After the Dance.

 In 1994, Hale appeared in the sitcom pilot The Honeymoon's Over, written by Paul Whitehouse and Charlie Higson, broadcast as part of the Comic Asides anthology strand on BBC Two.

 In 2007, Hale made a guest appearance in the crime drama The Commander.
 Television critic Nancy Banks-Smith noted in The Guardian that Hale "was able to do wonders with a mere sliver of a scene".

-Other television appearances include guest starring roles in Upstairs, Downstairs (1975), Minder (1980), Hammer House of Horror (1980), the Doctor Who serial The Happiness Patrol (1988), One Foot in the Grave (1990), Murder Most Horrid (1994), The Bill (2002), Emmerdale (2006), Hollyoaks (2010–2011), Crime Stories (2012) and Holby City (2016).
+Other television appearances include guest starring roles in Upstairs, Downstairs (1975), Minder (1980), Hammer House of Horror (1980), the Doctor Who (1988), One Foot in the Grave (1990), Murder Most Horrid (1994), The Bill (2002), Emmerdale (2006), Hollyoaks (2010–2011), Crime Stories (2012) and Holby City (2016).

 Personal life and death

 Hale married actor John Forgeham in 1964, but they later divorced.
+(Note: England and Wales Marriage Registration Index lists Hale and Forgeham's marriage as being registered in 1964.
+An obituary for Forgeham published by The Guardian notes his subsequent remarriage in 1970.)

-She died on 4 January 2024, at the age of 80.
+She died on 4 January 2024, aged 80.